drinwater/FDTD-2D/README.md

 # FDTD-2D

- Simple 2D FDTD code written in C
+2D FDTD code written in C. This prokect is entirely meant for me to learn the underlying theory behind FDTD and also lern to code simulation software using C.

+Currently the code computes near field profiles and geenrates a movie using gnuplot.